bigtoga/Examples/Git/Basics/Terms and good examples.md

 *origin* is not really a git keyword per se (you could use any word actually) But it is convention to associate the word "origin" with the branch You are pushing to.

-9. At this point you would create a pull request (in Bitbucket, GitHub, wherever).
+8. Go create a pull request.
 A pull request is a concept external to git.
 It's an organizational workflow, not a characteristic of git itself.
-The end result of your pull request is that your code is merged or declined.
+9. Someone will now need to review your pull request/PR.
+If they approve, they will approve the pull request, or they will decline if it they do not approve.
+This is your basic code review.
+10. Your approved PR is now `git merge` into `master` - you did it!

-10. Assuming your code got merged to _master_ in the remote repo, you can then go to your LOCAL master branch and update: _git checkout master_ then _git pull_ used to using a modal editor, you might get stuck here.
+10. Assuming your code got merged to _master_ in the remote repo, you can then go to your LOCAL master branch and update: _git checkout mast er_ then _git pull_ used to using a modal editor, you might get stuck here.
 You can avoid the editor by doing _git commit -m "My commit message"_.

 Some tips on writing a good commit message: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html